 Tracey has worked for the Foundation for six years and serves as the Executive Director.
-When she isn’t busy planning the ZJF Classic and finding long-term funding for the Kids on Course programs, she is chasing around a toddler and an infant—literally.
+When she isn’t busy planning the ZJF Classic and finding long-term funding for the Kids on Course programs, she is chasing around two toddlers—literally.
 And when (more like if) she finds herself with some free time, she enjoys playing tennis and indulging in the occasional Papa Juan’s margarita.
 Tracey’s parents instilled in her the importance of giving back from a very early age.
 Volunteering and helping others is incredibly important to her and is a value she and her husband are working hard to pass on to their two sons as well.

 Beth serves the Kids on Course team as Program Leader, board member of the Zach Johnson Foundation and mom to all.
 She ensures team members have what they need to make sure students are on the path to college graduation and that staff members take care of themselves in the process.
 She's not a doctor, but she likes to play one on TV when reading health stories as a news anchor at KCRG-TV9.
 Mostly she knows how education can lift a child out of difficult circumstances as she grew up with a single mom who had Beth when she was 15.
 She and her husband, Brett, are raising three kids whose names all start with "B," and are otherwise not at all similar.

 People lover, life traveler, sincere, friendly and ambitious are words that describe Jaimen.
-She is the Director of Program Development and the Site Manager for Wilson Middle School.
-She has mastered the art of tracking down reluctant students, assists in designing Kids on Course programming, and enjoys being a mentor and coach to her students.
+She is the Director of Program Development and the Site Manager for Jefferson and Kennedy High Schools.
+She has mastered the art of tracking down reluctant students, assists in designing Kids on Course programming, and enjoys being a mentor to her students.
 She graduated from the University of Northern Iowa with a B.A. in Leisure, Youth and Human Services with an emphasis in Nonprofit Youth Services.
 She later went on to get her Masters from Regis University in Nonprofit Management.
 Outside of work, Jaimen keeps busy with her two dogs, community activities, and spending time with her friends and family.

 Tyler considers himself a "Play Specialist", ensuring that students are enjoying each day and having fun learning.
 He hails from the small town of Maquoketa, Iowa and moved to Cedar Rapids after getting his Bachelor's Degree at the University of Iowa.
 He loves telling awful puns and performing magic math tricks for anyone who will listen.
 Tyler is a firm believer that laughter and having fun are the keys to life-long learning.
 When he is not playing at recess...err, hard at work, Tyler can be found at the Northwest Recreational Center in Cedar Rapids or participating in some sports league.

 Greg graduated from Northwestern College with a degree in Spanish, Writing, and Rhetoric.
-Greg uses his Spanish language skills to communicate with the Spanish-speaking families at Van Buren.
-He enjoys connecting with students, families, and staff.
-Greg enjoys playing soccer with the kids at recess and after school, he can be found playing UNO with a group of kids during learning lab brain break.
+Greg manages the AmeriCorps grant and oversees the AmeriCorps Members for Kids on Course.
 Outside of work, Greg enjoys spending time with his family.
 He loves reading books to his son, Oliver.
 He also participates in recreational sports and has a passion for running.
 He has completed three half-marathons and is training for his first full marathon.
 He also spends way too much time watching and reading science fiction, especially Star Wars (which is really science fantasy).

-Josh serves as an AmeriCorps Member at Wilson Middle School.
-He helps ensure that students feel important by building and reinforcing relationships through mentoring, tutoring, and sports.
-He’s not Albert Einstein, but sometimes he feels as though has been possessed by him because he is getting excellent at 7th grade math!
+Josh helps ensure that students feel important by building and reinforcing relationships through mentoring and tutoring.
+Sometimes he feels as though the Road Runner is his spirit animal because he’s always running around and around chasing kids!
 Prior to going back to middle school, he recently graduated from the best Iowa university, Iowa State.
 Go Cyclones!
 Weather permitted, he is outside hanging with friends playing sports and PokémonGo.
 Poor weather?
 No worries.
 He is working out or geeking it up playing video games or watching movies and anime.